 After you have created your content strategy plan, it’s time to optimize your content.
 An effective strategy for optimization is to start with keyword and user intent research.
 Once your keywords and local SEO is dialed-in, your website will guide users through the funnel so they can locate content that will most effectively lead to conversions.

 Promote Your Content

-Content marketing can bring traffic to your brand and progress your business goals, but only if you take the right steps.
+Content marketing for small businesses can bring traffic to a not-yet-established brand.
+It can progress business goals, but only if you take the right steps.
 If you want your content to find the people who need it, be proactive with promoting content.

 Here are three promotional tactics to get your brand noticed:

-Social Media – Join groups that are relevant to your brand, join their conversations, and suggest your content naturally.
+Social Media – Join groups that are relevant to your brand, be part of conversations, and suggest your content naturally.
 Facebook is a great way to dig deeper into a social platform and target your niche audience.